Have you ever noticed that parenting trends are like nutrition and health advice?

 Unfortunately, parents often read about the exciting new sensations and then miss the less exciting analysis that follows months or even years later that exposes the flies in the ointment.

 Join ParentMap for special film screenings of two documentaries about anxiety and screen time.
 Find out more here!

-Parenting myth no. 4: Focusing on resilience can compensate for a child's stress.
+Parenting myth: Focusing on resilience can compensate for a child's stress.

 Like grit, promoting resilience is great in concept.
 Resilience is the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress — such as family and relationship problems, serious health problems or workplace and financial stressors.
 It means "bouncing back" from difficult experiences.
 Who doesn’t want such a wonderful asset and trait in their kids?

 First, let me offer an enthusiastic endorsement for adults helping children become resilient through positive connecting and relating.
 With empathy and understanding, we can do a lot to support kids’ resilience.

 We can help children be connected to school, provide resources to help them be successful academically, promote social and emotional competencies through youth engagement, encourage self-care and coping strategies, procure mental health services, model and support healthy habits, and nurture their meeting of personal goals.
 Whatever the stressors that children have engendered, a loving relationship with adults is the lynchpin that links individual children with supports they need to build resilience.

 However, like grit-mania, the focus on children bouncing back from trauma can burden the child with unrealistic expectations.
 And like so many movements that sound fabulous in concept, the devil’s in the details.
 As easy as it is to identify the benefits of developing resilience, no one has proven that a specific program designed to build resilience has been successful.